Tstsog/my-single-active-electron-problem-codes-/README.md

 Author: Tsogbayar Tsednee (PhD) Contact: tsog215@gmail.com

 # Introduction:
-The Matlab codes computes the time-independent Schrodinger equation with single active electron potential.
+The Matlab codes solves the time-independent Schrodinger equation with single active electron potential, using pseudospectral method.

 # Requirement:
 Any version of Matlab